TeamSTEP/catch.io-docs/marketing-strategy.md

 ![](.gitbook/assets/newzoo-2019-global-games-market-per-segment.png)

-Catch.io by design is a cross-platform game, so the development team will always be prepared to port to another platform when they are given the chance.
-However, for the first few months of Catch.io's lifespan, it will focus on being a **Browser-based** and **downloadable PC game** \(via itch.io and our own homepage\).
+Witch One by design is a cross-platform game, so the development team will always be prepared to port to another platform when they are given the chance.
+However, for the first few months of Witch One's lifespan, it will focus on being a **Browser-based** and **downloadable PC game** \(via itch.io and our own homepage\).
 According to newzoo, browser-based games have a humble market share of $3.5Bn \(2% of the PC game market\) and it is currently in a decreasing state while every other platforms are growing its market share.
-Catch.io will **target the niche market** for the first few months and once it has gathered a sizeable amount of players, we will add additional features to the game and attempt to branch out to different platforms such as **handheld mobile platforms** within the first year of its release.
+Witch One will **target the niche market** for the first few months and once it has gathered a sizeable amount of players, we will add additional features to the game and attempt to branch out to different platforms such as **handheld mobile platforms** within the first year of its release.
 This means that once we are prepared to release for mobile, the target market will shift **from niche to the casual market**.

 ## Marketing Strategies